Self-supervise, Refine, Repeat: Improving Unsupervised Anomaly Detection: Anomaly Detection Performance

-\textbf{Models.} For semantic anomaly detection benchmarks, CIFAR-10, f-MNIST, and Dog-vs-Cat, we compare the {\algname} with two-stage one-class classifiers~\cite{sohn2020learning} using various representation learning methods, such as distribution-augmented contrastive learning~\cite{sohn2020learning}, rotation prediction~\cite{gidaris2018unsupervised,golan2018deep} and its improved version~\cite{sohn2020learning}, or denoising autoencoder.
-For MVTec AD benchmarks, we use CutPaste~\cite{li2021cutpaste} as a baseline and compare to its version with {\algname} integration.
-For both experiments, we use ResNet-18 model, trained from random initialization, using the hyperparameters from \cite{sohn2020learning} and \cite{li2021cutpaste}.
-The same model and hyperparameter configurations are used for {\algname} with $K\,{=}\,5$, the count of classifier ensembles.
-We set $\gamma$ as twice the anomaly ratios of the training data.
-For 0\% anomaly ratios, we set $\gamma$ as 0.5.
-Finally, Gaussian Density Estimator (GDE) on learned representations is used for one-class classifiers.
+\textbf{Models.} For semantic AD benchmarks, CIFAR-10, f-MNIST, and Dog-vs-Cat, we compare the {\algname} with two-stage OCCs~\citep{sohn2020learning} using various representation learning methods, such as distribution-augmented contrastive learning~\citep{sohn2020learning}, rotation prediction~\citep{gidaris2018unsupervised,golan2018deep} and its improved version, and denoising autoencoder.
+For MVTec benchmarks, we use CutPaste~\citep{li2021cutpaste} as the baseline and compare to its version with {\algname} integration.
+For both experiments, we use the ResNet-18 architecture, trained from random initialization, using the hyperparameters from \citep{sohn2020learning} and \citep{li2021cutpaste}.
+The same model and hyperparameter configurations are used for {\algname} with $K\,{=}\,5$ classifiers in the ensemble.
+We set $\gamma$ as twice the anomaly ratio of training data.
+For 0\% anomaly ratio, we set $\gamma$ as 0.5.
+Finally, a Gaussian Density Estimator (GDE) on learned representations is used as the OCC.

+For comparisons with other conventional baselines including Standard PCA \citep{wold1987principal}, Robust PCA \citep{candes2011robust}, and Robust autoencoder \citep{zhou2017anomaly}, please see the Appendix (we do not present them here as they are far worse than the state-of-the-art on the experimented datasets).